Manslaughter and Three Counts of Assault by DWI Sentence Significantly Reduced

 St. Louis Defense Attorneys Protecting the Future of Young Drivers

 Young people charged with minor in possession (MIP) face potentially serious consequences that can affect their future.
-The legal drinking age in Missouri is set at 21 years old, and anyone caught drinking under that age can be arrested or charged on the spot.
 If this is your situation, get in touch with the St. Louis DWI attorneys at Muhlenkamp & Bernsen, Attorneys at Law now for a free consultation about how to fight the charges.

 Aside from the potential criminal consequences stemming from a MIP charge, a minor also faces the loss of his or her driving privilege for a significant period of time.
 This is true even if you do not take a “conviction” on the charge.
 A skilled defense lawyer can often negotiate with the prosecuting attorney to get an MIP charge amended or dismissed to avoid these consequences and help you keep your driver’s license.